Drakenstein

-The Drakenstein mountain opposite Simonsberg Mountain named after ex military man and Colonial administrator of the Dutch East India Company Hendrik Adriaan van Rheede tot Drakenstein is part of the Cape Fold Belt and are in the Western Cape province of South Africa.
+The Drakenstein mountain is a mountain range in the Western Cape province of South Africa.
+It lies opposite Simonsberg Mountain and is part of the Cape Fold Belt.
+It is named after ex-soldier Hendrik Adriaan van Rheede tot Drakenstein, who was Colonial administrator of the Dutch East India Company.

 History

-Both the mountain and the valley at its foot Groot Drakenstein were named in honour of Hendrik who visited the Cape as Commissioner-General in 1685; Drakenstein (modern spelling usually Drakestein) was the name of his estate in the Netherlands.
+Both the mountain and the Drakenstein Valley at its foot were named in honour of Hendrik who visited the Cape as Commissioner-General in 1685; Drakenstein (modern spelling usually Drakestein) was the name of his estate in the Netherlands.

 Geography

 They actually comprise two separate ranges, the Klein Drakenstein and Groot Drakenstein Mountains.
 The former located just to the east of Paarl being punctuated by the Huguenot Tunnel on the N1 highway and Du Toitskloof Pass (820 m) as the R101 route.
 The latter is much taller and is located south of Franschhoek and Stellenbosch, with Victoria Peak (1590 m as its highest point.
 It is traversed by no mountain passes, but contains the Hottentots-Holland Nature Reserve and also holds title of the wettest place in South Africa in the upper reaches of the Jonkershoek Nature Reserve, with over 2000 mm of precipitation per annum (precise measurement unverified), the reason for the Wemmershoek Dam to be built in this mountain.

 Most vegetation is of the Cape Floral Kingdom biome, and the primary rocks are of the Table Mountain Sandstone group of the Cape Supergroup.
 The region falls within the Mediterranean climatic zone, with cool, wet winters, with snow on the higher elevations and warm, dry summers.
 The one peak facing Boschendal wine farm is named devils tooth for its big tooth look.
 British singer and songwriter Lily Allen shot the Air Balloon (song) at the foot of the mountain at an unused castle (perfect for movies, photography, in her case music videos).
-The mountain is mainly untouched yet there is foothpaths crossing the baboon infested mountain, with an apex predator the Cape leopard roaming the mountains and surrounding farms.
+The mountain is mainly untouched yet there is footpaths crossing the baboon infested mountain, with an apex predator the Cape leopard roaming the mountains and surrounding farms.
 For the hiking enthusiasts a trail with camping cabins runs all the way to Hermanus.